 Adjuvant Chemo: Stage ii is mostly n-1 +, but now includes t-size > 5cm.
 The facts are more for n-1+.
 12 weeks (4 cycles).
 The supporting trials and chemotherapy are all canadian or european.
 A recent european trial used the chemotherapy before.
 I would not advise this without a long discussion with your oncologist about benefit/risk. ...Read moreSee 2 more doctor answers

 Biopsy is tissue removed by needle or cutting to remove part of a body part.
 It is usually a small amount of material that is processed by a pathologist.
 Most of the time it is stained and looked at through a microscope to arrive at a diagnosis.
 Special processes are done for some tissues or problems.
 The purpose is to tell what the problem is (diagnosis). ...Read more

-- How long does it take to get thyroid biopsy results?
+- How long does it take to get cervical cancer test results?

 - Talk to a oncologist online for free